Morphological norms of the exam. Morphological norms of the Russian language. So let's repeat the theory

 their ADDRESSES

-sweet pomegranates
+sweet POMEGRANATES

-FIVE cubs
+FIVE wolf cubs

-the life of the MONGOLS
+life of the MONGOLS

 THEIR dreams